-Under the Safe Drinking Water Act (1974), public water systems are required to test drinking water for certain contaminants, including commonly used pesticides such as Atrazine, 2,4-D, and Glyphosate.
+The Safe Drinking Water Act (1974) requires public water systems to test drinking water for certain contaminants, including commonly used pesticides such as Atrazine, 2,4-D, and Glyphosate.
 Due to inadequate monitoring and weak regulations, some drinking water sources still have high concentrations of pesticides.

 - Atrazine is one such pesticide.
-See Natural Resources Defense Council’s piece, “Poisoning the Well: How the EPA is Ignoring Atrazine Contamination in Surface and Drinking Water in the Central United States” for more information on the extent to which this toxic chemical is threatening our water resources.
+See Natural Resources Defense Council’s piece, “Poisoning the Well: How the EPA is Ignoring Atrazine Contamination in Surface and Drinking Water in the Central United States” for more information on the extent to which this toxic chemical threatens our water resources.

 Pesticides are toxic chemicals designed to kill.
 The killing power of most of these toxins is not specific and will often kill or injure non-target species.